iterative/katacoda-scenarios/get-started/stages/01-build-a-stage.md

 to them.
 This is a sample of Stack Overflow data.
 We use DVC to automate such tasks and provide fully reproducible data and pipeline repositories.

-# Ask DVC to run Data Preparation
+# Adding a stage to run data preparation

 We delete the artifacts before reproducing them with DVC.